zt-yang/rss23-l4tamp-workshop/index.md

 - Workshop: July 10

 Submission types:
-- Short papers: 4 pages.
+- **Short papers**: 4 pages.
 Appendix is allowed with no page limit.
 Paper can be work submitted to or accepted by other conferences or journals.
-- "Blue Sky" papers: We seek "Blue Sky" submissions, recommended 2-4 pages in length, that present a novel high-level perspective of the challenges associated with learning for TAMP.
+- **"Blue Sky" papers**: We seek "Blue Sky" submissions, recommended 2-4 pages in length, that present a novel high-level perspective of the challenges associated with learning for TAMP.
 Preference will be given to early career academics—senior graduate students, postdocs, and pre-tenure faculty.
 Blue Sky submissions are expected to have only a single author.
 Please include "[Blue Sky]" in the paper title.

 Please use this [Latex paper template](https://zt-yang.github.io/rss23-l4tamp-workshop/assets/paper-template-latex.zip).